-Pencader is the primary settlement of the district comprising of some 400 dwellings and approximately 1000 residents.
+Pencader is the primary settlement of the district.

-Pencader takes its name from the iron age hill fort overlooking the village (Pen – head, Cadair – chair).
+Pencader takes its name from the iron age hill fort overlooking the village (Pen – head, Cadair – chair or alternatively Pen – end, Caer – fort).
 In the twelfth century a motte and bailey castle was built by the Normans.

-The village itself has a post office, two general stores, a gardening shop, a restaurant, two hair salons, a caravan retailer, a church, two chapels, a residential care home and a Chapel of Rest.
+The village itself has two convenience stores, a gardening shop, a café, one hair salon, a church, one chapel, a residential care home and a Chapel of Rest as well as other small businesses.
 Outside the village there is a pet food factory.
 The community primary school is of modern construction and serves the area well.
-A village football club operates from within the Pavilion, which also serves as a communal hall along with Yr Hen Gapel and the Church Hall.
-Pencader has an annual carnival and is the centre for the Pencader Pipe Festival.
+The Pavilion serves as a communal hall along with Yr Hen Gapel and the Church Hall.
+Recently a care home for young adults with learning difficulties has opened.
+Pencader has an annual carnival.